 Objective: Address fuel poverty and improve housing conditions across all sectors

-The risk of death and ill health associated with living in a cold home is well known and the impact begins to take effect when temperatures drop below 6°C outside.
-The recent private sector housing stock condition survey commissioned by Barnsley Council estimated that there are over 80,000 homes across all sectors that need upgrading to EPC C by 2035 to meet national government targets and an estimated 28,441 low-income households are living in fuel poverty with the associated impacts on inequalities and health and wellbeing.
+The risk of death and ill health associated with living in a cold home is well known, and the impact begins to take effect when temperatures drop below 8°C outside.
+The recent private sector housing stock condition survey commissioned by Barnsley Council estimated that there are over 80,000 homes across all sectors that need upgrading to EPC C by 2035 to meet national government targets, and an estimated 17% of all Barnsley households living in fuel poverty with the associated impacts on inequalities and health and wellbeing.

 It is estimated that poor housing conditions in Barnsley are responsible for over 970 harmful events requiring medical treatment every year.
-The estimated cost to the NHS of treating accidents and ill-health caused by these hazards is £4.4 million each year and if the wider costs to society are considered, the total costs are estimated to be £31 million.
+The estimated cost to the NHS of treating accidents and ill-health caused by these hazards is £4.4 million yearly.
+If the wider costs to society are considered, the total costs are estimated to be £31 million.

-One of the most vulnerable groups affected by cold temperatures are homeless or rough sleepers.
-The following documents and webpages explain how we're working with our partners.
+Homelessness or rough sleepers are one of the most vulnerable groups affected by cold temperatures.
+Following national guidance, our Severe Weather Emergency Protocol will be triggered over the winter during periods of adverse weather.
+This includes offering rough sleepers access to access safe accommodation to keep them off the streets and stay warm and well.
+The following documents and web pages explain how we work with our partners.
 We're tackling the impacts of the cold for people who are homeless or sleeping rough:

 - Barnsley Homeless Alliance